Crypto-TII/pqdss-ct-toolchain/README.md

 - ref_opt_add_implementation (for all tools)
 - algorithms_patterns (for all tools)

+and `TOOLS` are among the chosen tools of our toolchain.

 `NOTE`: That option works only on the optimized implementation for now.
 It could work on the additional and reference implementations, but some changes need to be done in the script.
 We are working on it to make it automatic.